victordelva/codechallence-task-board/README.md

 1. Unit tests for core functionality.
 Task movements validations on the board
 2. Using Object mother pattern to create test data
-3. Board movement restrictions are defined on the domain model, since we don't expect them to change.
+3. BoardComponent movement restrictions are defined on the domain model, since we don't expect them to change.
 Otherwise, we'd save the restrictions on the database.
 4. I decided to specify the one column movement restriction on the board (instead of the task), since it looks more scalable to me.
 This way we could have different kind of boards with different column restrictions.
 5. I saved the task on localStorage as specified in the task.
 But we could just retrieve them from database